-...and submitting try_graph_out1.
+...and submitting try graph out1.

 2. I want to make sure you are at least a little familiar with the capabilities of this provided graph.h and graph.template.
-So, write a small program graph_ex.cpp that simply uses graph.h and graph.template to create the graph used in the lab exercise, and to print it using graph's print_graph member function.
+So, write a small program graph_ex.cpp that simply uses graph.h and graph.template to create the following graph, and to print it using graph's print_graph member function: